rkam/shairport-sync/CAR INSTALL.md

 ```
 # poweroff
 ```
 ### Optional: Optimise startup time – Raspberry Pi Specific

-This is applicable to a Raspberry Pi only and is optional.
-Some of it may be applicable to other systems, but it has not been tested on them.
+These optional steps have been tested on a Raspberry Pi only.
+They have not been tested on other systems.

-There are quite a few services that are not necessary for this setup.
-Disabling them can improve startup time.
-Running these commands disables them:
+Some services are not necessary for this setup.
+These commands disable them:
 ```
 # systemctl disable systemd-timesyncd
 # systemctl disable keyboard-setup
 # systemctl disable triggerhappy
 # systemctl disable dphys-swapfile
 ```
 ### Optional: Read-only mode – Raspberry Pi Specific
-This is applicable to a Raspberry Pi only and is optional.
+This optional step is applicable to a Raspberry Pi only.
 Run `sudo raspi-config` and then choose `Performance Options` > `Overlay Filesystem` and choose to enable the overlay filesystem, and to set the boot partition to be write-protected.

 ### Ready
 Install the Raspberry Pi in your car.
 It should be powered from a source that is switched off when you leave the car, otherwise the slight current drain will eventually flatten the car's battery.